Quanmat/IITISOC_PS3_CYBER/README.md

 #### What can we do to improve this program?

 Well, a lot can be done to improve it.
 Firstly, we can create a central database (using for eg - Django).
-Additionally, we can create a UI, which allows users to share images among themselves, with algorithm implementaion.
+Additionally, we can create a UI, which allows users to share images among themselves, with algorithm implementation.

 #### What is the basic principle of this hybrid system?